-The first step to reclaiming one’s self is to simplify one’s life and then, simplify one’s self or mind.
-This is not a mere cosmetic external simplification (though that may also be needed), but getting rid of clutter which helps keep the mind distracted.
-External clutter reflects in internal clutter and acts on each other.
+The first step to reclaiming one’s self is to simplify one’s life and then, to simplify one’s self or mind.
+This is not a mere cosmetic, external simplification (though that may also be needed), but a getting rid of clutter which helps keep the mind distracted.
+External clutter reflects in internal clutter and they act on each other.

 The simplest number is one and to be simple is to be—one.
 Can I first be one with everything and all?
 Can I live in such a way that I do not consider some as ‘my people’ and others as ‘not mine’?
 Sometimes called cultural identity, this ‘my people business’ is a polished form of tribalism only.
 I live in America and when asked, I reply as such.
 I also live in Florida and can reply as such.
 I live in a smaller town and when asked, reply as such.
 But, do these define me?
-Which am I?—an American? . . . a Floridian? . . . or some other label?
-All are right in their own context, but before the ...am so and so, there is the ‘I’ that is constant.
-The ‘I’ in you and me is the same, these labels are add-ons.
+Which am I? —an American? . . . a Floridian? . . . or some other label?
+All are right in their own context, but before the … ‘am so and so’, there is the ‘I’ that is constant.
+The ‘I’ in you and me is the same, the labels are add-ons.